Cultured meat: Research support

 Cellular agriculture research does not have a significant basis of academic interest or funding streams.
 Consequently, the majority of research has been undertaken and funded by independent institutions.
-However, this is incrementally changing as not for profits drive support and interest.
+This is incrementally changing as not for profits drive support and interest.
 Notably, New Harvest has a fellowship program to support graduate students and groups at various academic institutions.
-Also, a growing number of governments are funding research in cellular agriculture.
+Additionally, a growing number of governments are funding research in cellular agriculture.
 In August 2020, the Grant Management Services of the European Commission awarded a €2.5 million grant to ORF Genetics.
-In August 2020, the Japanese Ministry of Economy, Trade and Industry granted Integriculture $2.2 million through their New Energy and Industrial Technology Development Organization.
-The European Union’s Horizon 2020 R&D funding framework awarded a €2.7 million grant to a consortium led by BioTech Foods.
+That same month, the Japanese Ministry of Economy, Trade and Industry granted IntegriCulture $2.2 million through their New Energy and Industrial Technology Development Organization.

+The European Union's Horizon 2020 R&D funding framework awarded a €2.7 million grant to a consortium led by BioTech Foods.
 In 2021, the Spanish government granted €3.7 million for Biotech Foods to investigate the potential health benefits of cellular agriculture.
 The National Science Foundation awarded a $3.55 million grant to a team of researchers at UC Davis for open-access cultured meat research.
-Non profits also drive support and interest in the field.
+Non-profits also drive support and interest in the field.
 Notably, New Harvest has a fellowship program to support the research of specific graduate students and groups at various academic institutions and the Good Food Institute funds open-access research through its Research Grant Program.